Chapter 9. Components of the Earth’s Environment

 ① Rocks Composing the Crust

-○ Most common minerals in the crust are silicate minerals.
+○ The rock-forming minerals that make up the crust are predominantly silicate minerals.

-○ Lower Continental Crust, Oceanic Crust: Basaltic rocks, rich in SiO2 and MgO (sima layer), density 3.0 g/cm³.
+○ Lower continental crust and oceanic crust: Basaltic rocks rich in SiO₂ and MgO (sima layer), density 3.0 g/㎤.

 ② Eight Major Elements in the Crust (Mass Fraction)